eslint/eslint/docs/user-guide/migrating-to-5.0.0.md

 **To address:** If you encounter an error about missing files after upgrading to ESLint v5, you may want to double-check that there are no typos in the paths you provide to ESLint.
 To make the error go away, you can simply remove the given files or globs from the list of arguments provided to ESLint on the command line.

 If you use a boilerplate generator that relies on this behavior (e.g. to generate a script that runs `eslint tests/` in a new project before any test files are actually present), you can work around this issue by adding a dummy file that matches the given pattern (e.g. an empty `tests/index.js` file).

-*Note: This change has not yet appeared in the latest alpha release.
-We plan to add it in a future prerelease.*

 ## <a name="deprecated-globals"></a> Deprecated globals have been removed from the `node`, `browser`, and `jest` environments